rvanbutselaar/rvanbutselaar.github.io/docs/openshift/how-to/update_ca_bundle.rst

 .. code-block:: bash

-  oc create configmap harbor-registry-root-ca --from-file=harbor.rijkszaak.nl=ca-bundle.crt --dry-run -o yaml| oc -n openshift-config replace -f-
+  oc create configmap registry-root-ca --from-file=registry.nl=ca-bundle.crt --dry-run -o yaml| oc -n openshift-config replace -f-

 In both cases you need to create a file containing all the CA's you want to include.
 You can add multiple in a single file.